 How is asthma treated?

-While asthma cannot be cured, the correct use of medication combined with other self care measures means that symptoms can be well controlled in most people.
+While asthma cannot be cured, the correct use of medication combined with other self-care measures means that symptoms can be well controlled in most people.

 The main aims of asthma treatment are to:

-- keep symptoms under control
+keep symptoms under control

-- prevent 'asthma attacks' or 'exacerbations' (sudden worsening of symptoms)
+prevent 'asthma attacks' or 'exacerbations' (sudden worsening of symptoms)

-- keep lungs healthy as possible
+keep lungs healthy as possible

-- stop asthma from interfering with school or work
+stop asthma from interfering with your daily activities

 help you enjoy a full and active life.